openethereum/openethereum.github.io/Secret-Store.md

-Parity implements a distributed secret store.
-It enables one to generate secrets corresponding to hashes which are held across multiple Key Servers.
-Access to those secrets is given out only when permissions in a blockchain contract are set.
-The secret can be used to sign, encrypt or decrypt any data.
-The scheme is based on [this paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=A0EF4DEE6638E535648F19C13A0251C2?doi=10.1.1.124.4128&rep=rep1&type=pdf).
+Secret store is a set of computers (aka key servers), which are running Parity in special mode.
+Secret store can be used to distributively generate a secret, without revealing this secret to any individual key server.
+Implementation is based on [this paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=A0EF4DEE6638E535648F19C13A0251C2?doi=10.1.1.124.4128&rep=rep1&type=pdf).

+The same secret can be used later to encrypt some confidential data (document).
+When original content of the document is required, you can ask any key server to restore the secret and use it for decryption.
+This call will only succeed, if requester (the one who owns the key, used to generate “restore the secret” request) has an access to the document.
+List of users, able to access the secret is stored in the permissioning contract on the blockchain.

 ## Permissioning contract
 The permissioning contract has to implement a single method: